behind the scenes of the grand budapest hotel

 A new book details the genius of Wes Anderson’s world.

-The book notes the various sources that inspired Anderson's award winning screenplay from author Stefan Zweig, filmmaker Ernst Lubitsch to photo chrome landscapes from turn-of-the-century Middle Europe including one of the real life GBH, Grandhotel Pupp, in the Czech spa town of Karlovy Vary.
+The book notes the various sources that inspired Anderson's award-winning screenplay from author Stefan Zweig and filmmaker Ernst Lubitsch to photo chrome landscapes from turn-of-the-century Middle Europe including one of the real life GBH, Grandhotel Pupp, in the Czech spa town of Karlovy Vary.
 The Grand Budapest Hotel was not shot there, but in the German town of Gorlitz, also the setting for The Book Thief and Inglourious Basterds.
 The hotel was also built in miniature to give it a more figurative than realistic feeling, a step-by-step process documented in the book.

 The book builds up to a fascinating glimpse of an entire world created.
 There are storyboards, costume sketches and production shots galore.
 The art department designed the insignia of the dreaded ZigZag division from a simple Anderson sketch as well as stamps, travel visas and newspapers for the imagined nation Zubrowka.
 To get a sense of just how detailed that all was, try this: Anderson wrote all the stories for the front page of the newspaper, even the ones you'd never be able to read on screen.